jgrams/nasty-copy/README.md

 React front end served by an Express server.
 Here to help.

+Install npm and run npm install in this directory to get set up.

 ## Available Scripts

 In the project directory, you can run: